radareorg/radare2-book/basic_commands/seeking.md

 ## Open file

-As test file lets use some simple hello_world.c compiled in Linux ELF format.
+As test file let's use a simple hello_world.c compiled in Linux ELF format.
-After we compiled it lets open it with radare2
+After we compile it let's open it with radare2:

     r2 hello_world

-Now we have command prompt
+Now we have the command prompt:

     [0x00400410]>